 How to Become a Surgical Technician in 5 Steps

 Surgical technicians - sometimes known as surgical technologists - assist in surgeries by preparing the operating room and equipment.
+Prior to an operation, surgical technicians make sure that all surgical equipment is sterilized, the operation room is ready, and patients are prepared.
+During surgery, they hand surgeons equipment.
+After surgery they clean up equipment, take inventory of supplies, and prep for the next surgery.
 The following chart gives you an overview about becoming a surgical technician.

 |Education Field of Study||Surgical technology|